startripleai/vortical-quantum-gravity/Technical_Specification.md

 ## 3. 📑 The $10\ M_{\odot}$ Limit and the $10^{-9}$ Geometric Constraint

-The $10\ M_{\odot}$ mass ceiling and the $10^{-9}$ compression ratio constitute the dual topological parameters of the VLD Vortical Engine (p.
-4).
+The $10\ M_{\odot}$ mass ceiling and the $10^{-9}$ compression ratio constitute the dual topological parameters of the VLD Vortical Engine.
 Together, they define the operating envelope of the discrete manifold, governing the transition from stellar matter to a stabilized vortical resonance.

 ```unset
                [ Massive Progenitor ]